flare-foundation/developer-hub/docs/network/solidity-reference/IFlareContractRegistry.md

 #### Parameters

-- `_name`: name of the contract
+- `_name`: name of the contract which is **case-sensitive**, so you should use the proper capitalization.

 ### getContractAddressByHash

-Returns contract address for the given name hash - might be address(0)
+Returns contract address for the given name hash - might be address(0).

 ```solidity
 function getContractAddressByHash(